lukaspodobnik/bell/README.md

 Show the syllabus for this class.

-Use --subject and --level to specify which syllabus to show.
+Use --subject, --level and --class-type to specify which syllabus to show.

 **Usage**: